openshift/source-to-image/CONTRIBUTING.md

 ## Building a Release

-To build a STI release you run the `hack/build-release.sh` script on a system with Docker, which will create a build environment image and then execute a cross platform Go build within it.
+To build a S2I release you run the `hack/build-release.sh` script on a system with Docker, which will create a build environment image and then execute a cross platform Go build within it.
 The build output will be copied to `_output/releases` as a set of tars containing each version.